macbeth/comfyui-truenas/README.md

 repository of the images is here : https://hub.docker.com/r/tommasopiantanida/comfyui-truenas

 ## Changelog

+14 02 2026 - Updated ComfyUI to the version 0.13.
+Updated all images but the one tagged with cuda [12.4] Added a new tag to identify the Comfy UI Version with the format comfy.x.xx (ex: comfy.0.13)

 08 09 2025 - Installed a version of pytorch suitable to support 10xx nvidia family